 Certainly, you hope the flight will be a smooth one that takes you and your students exactly where you want to go.
 And yet, even if you hope you won’t need it, every flight contains personal flotation devices in case of emergency.

 The purpose of all these activities is to provide productive crowd control and keep leftover minutes from turning into a management nightmare.
+As a related sidebar, these activities are not meant to be framed as a punishment.
+These activities are not extra work that the kids have to do because they’re not behaving.

 Plan a better lesson tomorrow.
 Do damage control today.